fioprotocol/fips/fip-6.md

 ## Abstract
 This FIP implements the following:
-* Allows FIO Address owners the ability to deactivate stale or unused addresses.
+* Adds the ability for FIO Address owners the ability to deactivate stale or unused addresses.
-* Allows FIO Domain owners the ability to set their domain as expired.
+* Adds the ability for FIO Domain owners the ability to set their domain as expired.
 * Adds new API end points for FIO Domain deactivation and FIO Address burn.
 * Adds new fees for FIO Domain deactivation and FIO Address burn.